zonemaster/zonemaster/docs/internal/templates/specifications/tests/Template01.md

   [Method][Methods].

 > > ----
-> > The links listed below are not visible when rendered by Github.
+> > The links listed below are not visible when rendered by GitHub.
 In the
 > > specification the different parts below should be combined into one link
 > > collection and sorted.
 Always start the link label (the left side) with an
 > > upper case letter (if it starts with a letter).
 The reference can from the